 A Quick Study:

-An articulate speaker on Single Payer is the journalist TR Reid.
+An articulate speaker on Single Payer is the internationally-known journalist TR Reid, who has come to Oregon on speaking tours several times.
 His book The Healing of America explores how universal health care is paid for in different ways in different countries.
-The following 6 minute video about single payer on an upcoming Colorado citizen initiated ballot measure is a quick study about how one state is making this happen.